-If your child is absent, you are asked to inform the school by telephone on the first day of absence, and to supplement this with a brief note upon return to school.
+If your child is absent, you are asked to inform the school by telephone on the first day of absence.
 Late arrival is recorded in the attendance register and may be passed on to the Educational Welfare Officer, together with details of any unauthorised absences.
-You may be contacted by the school on your child's first day of absence.
+You will be contacted by the school on your child's first day of absence in the event that you do not contact school.

 Leave of Absence from School: Time away from school may adversely affect a pupil's performance and for this reason we request that children are not taken away during term time unless it is an exceptional circumstance.
 It is a legal requirement that permission be obtained from the head teacher in advance, and authorisation is at the discretion of the Head teacher.
+Please contact the school office to obtain an Exceptional Leave of Absence Request Form, at least six weeks before the planned absence.